-Let’s start from the very first step.
+Let’s start with the very first step.
 Where to book your car rental?

-I have been using a few different sites and I have had a great experience in all of them.
+I have been using a few different sites and I have had a great experience with all of them.

-The first two are aggregators, which means that through their website you can compare different car rental companies and their prices and chose the one you like best.
-(Those are affiliation links and if you book through those links I get a small commission a 0 cost for you).
+But Discover cars is the one I would go to right now.
+It’s an aggregator, which means that through their website you can compare different car rental companies and their prices and choose the one you like best.

-Mex Car Rental is a local company, that I have also used a couple of times, including for my road trip in Baja California, and found very reliable and with the best prices.
-They also have a very clear policy and full coverage (if you choose to purchase it) – I have no commercial partnership with them, so I am not getting any sort of compensation by promoting them.
-I am just sharing my personal experience.
+Mex Car Rental instead is one of the most popular Mexican car rental companies, that I have also used a couple of times, including for my road trip in Baja California, and found it very reliable and with the best prices.

 My suggestion is to check on the three sites and compare, keeping in mind that there can be hidden prices so make sure you read through the clauses very well.